Companhia Siderurgica Nacional (SID) Just Got Our Attention

 SID’s Market Performance

-SID stocks went down by -9.31% for the week, with a monthly jump of 6.75% and a quarterly performance of 45.25%, while its annual performance rate touched 542.03%.
-The volatility ratio for the week stands at 5.31% while the volatility levels for the past 30 days are set at 4.24% for Companhia Siderurgica Nacional.
-The simple moving average for the period of the last 20 days is -3.22% for SID stocks with a simple moving average of 70.85% for the last 200 days.
+SID stocks went down by -3.84% for the week, with a monthly drop of -4.70% and a quarterly performance of 31.08%, while its annual performance rate touched 468.00%.
+The volatility ratio for the week stands at 3.57% while the volatility levels for the past 30 days are set at 3.98% for Companhia Siderurgica Nacional.
+The simple moving average for the period of the last 20 days is -8.10% for SID stocks with a simple moving average of 59.20% for the last 200 days.

-Volatility was left at 4.24%, however, over the last 30 days, the volatility rate increased by 5.31%, as shares surge +3.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +44.07% upper at present.
+Volatility was left at 3.98%, however, over the last 30 days, the volatility rate increased by 3.57%, as shares sank -3.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +27.16% upper at present.

 Stock Fundamentals for SID